Latin American Studies Internship

 Note: Students must be enrolled in a minimum of six credit hours and be able to work in the US without restrictions in order to be eligible for the stipend.

 LLILAS offers internships in several departments; please review each of the job descriptions posted on the LLILAS website and indicate which specific position you are applying for in your application materials.
 NOTE: You can apply to more than one, but if you do, please rank them in order of preference.

 Please e-mail all application materials to Paloma Diaz.
-The application package should include: (1) a résumé indicating language and computer skills; (2) a cover letter stating why you are interested in the position or positions (including research topics or disciplines of interest); (3) information about your spring schedule and available hours; and (4) the name and contact information of at least two UT faculty members or previous employers who are willing to provide us with references.
+The application package should include: (1) a résumé indicating language and computer skills; (2) a cover letter stating why you are interested in the position or positions (including research topics or disciplines of interest); (3) information about your planned fall schedule and available hours; and (4) the name and contact information of at least two UT faculty members or previous employers who are willing to provide us with references.
 (Note: The LLILAS Research Internship also requires a copy of your transcript.)